BabylonJS/OldDocumentationSite/content/how_to/Post_Process/Using_the_SSAO_rendering_pipeline.md

 ---
 ID_PAGE: 24837
-PG_TITLE: Using the SSAO rendering pipeline
+PG_TITLE: How To Use the SSAO rendering pipeline
 ---

+# How To Use the SSAO rendering pipeline

 BABYLON.SSAORenderingPipeline is a rendering pipeline (chained post-processes) that will compute the ambient occlusion of a given scene from the screen space.
 You can find an example in our playground [here]( https://www.babylonjs-playground.com/?24)